What is the L.E.A.D. Program?

 - Group Development (March 4th, 2015)

-Application/assignment after each session will be reviewed by the Director of SEAL and/or the Graduate Assistant for Fraternity & Sorority Life & Leadership.
+Application/assignment after each session will be reviewed by the Director of S.E.A.L. and/or the Coordinator of Leadership Programs and New Student Orientation.

 |Documenting Your Leadership Experience

 ||Complete a resume and cover letter that addresses leadership competencies|

 |Being Your Own Financial Leader

 ||Budget and setting financial goals|

 ||Inventory of current health practices using a holistic wellness model|

 |Being a Leader in Technology and Social Media